Ghelder/holbertonschool-shell/permissions/README.md

 ## Adding permissions only to the group of others.
 ## Setting a file mode to hello.
 ## Setting a file mode to hello=olleh.
+## Adding execution permissions to the current directory recursively.